Maydh: Early Modern

 Maydh shares many similarities with nearby Heis the Habr Yunis attained a lot of frankincense in the mountains south of Maydh.
 Arab and Banyan merchants would visit the port before continuing on to the western Somali coast.
 Maydh was the preeminent export point for large hides in eastern British Somaliland and came second in the total quantity of skins exported after Heis with over 15,000 being shipped out.
 The town had dialogue with Berbera with a large amount of cross trade occurring usually by dhow and the largest commodity being livestock.

 Murray in his book The Journal of the Royal Geographical Society notes that many men from the western Isaaq clans would travel to Maydh to spend the last years of their lives in hopes of being buried near Sheikh Ishaaq.
 The book states:

 The stranger is at once struck with the magnitude of the burial-ground at Meyet, which extends for fully a mile each way.
 Attachment to the memory of their forefather Isaakh yet induces many aged men of the western tribes to pass the close of their lives at Meyet, in order that their tombs may be found near that of their chief, and this will account for the unusual size of this cemetery.
 Many of the graves have head-stones of madrepore, on which is cut in relief the name of the tenant below, and of these many are to be found 250 years old.

 Modern period

-The town is now mostly fishing town and is exclusively settled by the Jibril Aden Arale sub division of the Habar Yoonis Garxajis of the Isaaq clan.
+The town is now mostly fishing town and is exclusively settled by the Jibril Aden sub division of the Habar Yoonis Garxajis of the Isaaq clan.
 In 2020 the British, Dutch and Norwegian missions announced the start of a jetty in Maydh to bolster economic activity and construction is in progress.